How to Experience Monaco Like a Billionaire

 Channel your inner James Bond or Bond Girl in this ultimate gambling den.
 The very first scene of the very first James Bond film is set at the Monte Carlo Casino (although it was re-created at a soundstage in London) In fact, it’s the location where the words “Bond, James Bond” was uttered for the first time.
 As the opening moments of Dr. No unfold, the camera reveals Sean Connery, cigarette lit, commanding attention while playing Chemin de Fer, an early version of Baccarat, at what is supposed to be the Monte Carlo Casino.
 Here’s the clip:

-Bring some cash.
+Bring cash.
+A lot of cash.
 The minimum bet is €40 (about $47) and the entrance fee just to get in is €17 (about $20).
 Be prepared to show your passport.
 Insider info: The citizens of Monaco are actually forbidden from entering the gaming rooms!

 Check out our complete guide to the Monte-Carlo Casino.